Last updated on May 22nd, 2023 at 11:59 am

 As you would expect, this often shows up during times of stress and/or trauma.
 In her piece, Post-Natal, Maria Tumolo recounted the isolation she felt having a baby for the first time while abroad.
 If you are particularly close to family and friends, and have established routines, you will lose that — at least in a way that you know.
 You will have to be comfortable creating new networks with people who do not know you or your old life.
 And you may have to create new routines with your people back home.
 For example, you may decide that Sunday afternoons (time zones may vary of course) is the time you log on and share a cup of coffee – and this may replace your weekly coffeeshop routine with a friend.

 What will be the decision making process to leave?

 Seasoned expat, Dana Saxon wrote, “As much as it hurts to admit, Amsterdam and I were not meant to be together forever.”
 Saxon shared this after years of living in the Netherlands, where she had gone to school, expanded on a business and created a personal network of friends.
 Personal and professional circumstances made it time for her to look to a new location.

-Everyone’s timeline and circumstance is different.
-Sometimes a move ends for natural reasons.
+As much as we talk about going abroad, we don’t often talk about what it means to repatriate.
+Sometimes a move ends for natural reasons such as the end of a job.
+In other cases, a family event will trigger the need to move.
 Sometimes it ends because it wasn’t a good fit.
 That’s perfectly okay.
 Seriously.
 But have a game plan to decide if it’s time for you to leave and go somewhere else, or leave and go back home.

 When it comes to considering becoming an expat, self-reflection is a good thing.
 Contrary to popular belief (and the occasional Tik Tok video), moving overseas requires some intentionality.
 Get clear on your why so you can start to put a plan together.
 Without it, this could mean the difference between a successful move and you trying to find the next flights out when a location doesn’t work out.